Who am I?

 I also know that when I healed myself with plant medicine, it sparked a knowing inside of me that I was meant to help others heal and become the best version of themselves.
 I am honoured to work with the plants each day.
 And I am grateful for the illness that has taught me compassion and empathy toward others who suffer from chronic pain and a feeling of unwell.

 I now know that it doesn’t have to be that way.
 The body has an innate ability to heal and with the proper nutrients and plant medicine, we can feel amazing and energetic at any age.

 It is my mission/calling/work to help women heal, to not only survive but to thrive.
-So they may be awoke and do their best work and nurture those in their lives.
+So they may awaken, shed what no longer serves, to show as their best selves, and nurture those in their lives.
 When we heal a woman, we heal a village.
 She takes that experience, her story and shares it with those she loves.
 And as a result we reach many.

 To me, that is the only way we will heal as a population, as a planet, as a collective.

 Educate.
 Inspire.
 Empower.
 Awaken.
 Transform.